-They help students learn, help faculty improve their classrooms, and aid departments and programs as they explore new curricula or pedagogies.
-(Wirth and Perkins).
+They help students learn, help faculty improve their classrooms, and aid departments and programs as the explore new curricula or pedagogies.
+(Wirth and Perkins),

 In the power point presentation given by Perkins and Wirth they state the following reasons for supporting use of knowledge surveys

 • Knowledge surveys are indispensable tools for instructors and for students.